Shree-Ram-R/Ethicka-Hacking-Techniques---19CS417-/README.md

 # EXP.NO:1
 # DATE:
-Echo server and client using python socket
+# Echo server and client using python socket

 # AIM:

 To develop a simple webserver to serve html programming pages.

-## DESIGN STEPS:
+# ALGORITHM:

 ### Step 1: